 By an extraordinary shareholders' meeting held on December 27, 2007, we issued 100,000 warrants pursuant to the 2007 Warrant Plan, 91,000 of which were granted in February 2008.
-As of December 31, 2013, 45,492 of these warrants were still outstanding.
+As of March 31, 2014, 45,492 of these warrants were still outstanding.

-By an extraordinary shareholders' meeting held on November 28, 2013, we issued 120,000 warrants pursuant to the 2013 Warrant Plan, 75,274 of which were effectively granted in October 2013, 5,500 of which were granted to certain employees in December 2013 and 38,400 of which were granted to certain members of our board of directors and senior management, and employees in January 2014.
-As of December 31, 2013, all of the 80,774 issued and granted warrants were still outstanding.
+By an extraordinary shareholders' meeting held on November 28, 2013, we issued 120,000 warrants pursuant to the 2013 Warrant Plan, 75,274 of which were effectively granted in October 2013, 5,500 of which were granted to certain employees in December 2013 and 36,200 of which were granted to certain members of our board of directors and senior management, and employees in January 2014.
+As of March 31, 2014, all of the 116,974 issued and granted warrants were still outstanding.

-By an extraordinary shareholders' meeting held on , 2014, we will issue with effect on the closing of this offering, 300,000 new warrants, pursuant to a third stock option plan, or the 2014 Warrant Plan.
+By an extraordinary shareholders' meeting held on April 23, 2014, we have agreed to issue, with effect on the closing of this offering and taking into account the 4-for-1 stock split, 1,200,000 new warrants, pursuant to a third stock option plan, or the 2014 Warrant Plan.
 These new warrants will be offered upon decision by our board of directors to certain of our employees and members of our board of directors and senior management.

-Taking into account the conversion and cancellation of classes of shares that will become effective on the closing of this offering, each warrant gives the right to subscribe for one newly issued ordinary share.
+Taking into account the conversion and cancellation of classes of shares and the 4-for-1 stock split that will become effective on the closing of this offering, each warrant gives the right to subscribe for four newly issued ordinary shares, except for the warrants to be issued under the 2014 Warrant Plan, which will each give the right to subscribe for one newly issued ordinary share.
 Shares subscribed for upon the exercise of the warrants will be registered ordinary shares of our company.
 Holders of such shares will have the same rights as any other registered shareholder.

-The 75,274 warrants granted on October 15, 2013 are exercisable at €7.86 per warrant.
-The 5,500 warrants granted in December 2013 and the 38,400 warrants granted in January 2014 are exercisable at €8.54 per warrant.
+The 75,274 warrants granted on October 15, 2013 are exercisable at \notin 1.97 per share.
+The 5,500 warrants granted in December 2013 and the 36,200 warrants granted in January 2014 are exercisable at \notin 2.14 per share.
 To determine each exercise price, the board of directors used the same valuation method (each time with up-to-date figures) which is the average of (i) the DCF method and (ii) a peer group analysis of the valuation of listed companies active in similar markets, taking into account an illiquidity discount.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations -Critical Accounting Policies and Accounting Estimates-Share-based payment transactions."
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Policies and Accounting Estimates-Share-based payment transactions."